Support Americas Act

 Take Action.

-Join us in supporting Americas Act* to end textile waste in the U.S.
+Join us in supporting to end textile waste in the U.S.!
+Read the full bill and our provisions here: Americas Act*

 *Sections 232 (Pg.
 74) and 199b ( Pg.
 93)